-Here's some helpful info to support you and your teen through the steps of graduated licensing.
+Here's some information to support you and your teen through the steps of graduated licensing.

 The graduated licensing program is a phased approach to learning.
 It allows your teen to adjust to driving in a safer, more gradual way, so they're better prepared for what they might face on the road.

-Visit the new drivers section for more information about graduated licensing.
+Visit the new drivers section of icbc.com for more information about graduated licensing.

 If you're the parent of a motorcyclist, please see motorcycles.